k2controls/piRover01/sp2m/w09/index.md

 **Session 1**
 - User defined function - an introduction
+  - create hello_function.py
+  - enter coding along with instructor
+  - set a breakpoint and test the use of parameters and return values.
 - [Motor Control Introduction](../../lessons/29/MotorControllerIntro.docx){:target='_blank'}
   - *Note:* Be sure to have a fully charged battery moving forward.
 We will be energizing the motors.
 This will draw significant charge from the battery.
   - [motor_control_intro.py](../../lessons/29/motor_control_intro.py){:target='_blank'}